ekgren/StructuredDreaming/README.md

 [Styledreams](https://colab.research.google.com/github/ekgren/StructuredDreaming/blob/main/colabs/Structured_Dreaming_Styledreams.ipynb)
 -- CLIP x Stylegan2 notebook

+## Optimizer
+In this repo The ClampSGD optimizer is used it also has it's own repository here: [https://github.com/ekgren/open-optimizers](https://github.com/ekgren/open-optimizers).

 ## Introduction
 By now it is well known that neural networks trained to classify images also have the capacity to generate images [[1]](#1).
 There are a lot of variations on